Orient'Est Métiers

 Key findings

-9 out of 10 participants rated the overall experience as playful, with 6 giving the highest rating.
+participants would describe the whole experience as playful, with 60% of them giving the highest playful rating

 Broader impact